uranian throne

 ...Hand, hand... that figure of speech from card-play, "the hand I've been dealt", though a thoroughly Terran metaphor, can temptingly snuggle into conditions here: the hands dealt by fates, all tangled and meshed together like the weather-systems of Earth.

-Still, that "weather" is more purposive here.
-It allows the individual's will, if he's co-operative, to contribute something from his own puny strength.
+Still, here that "weather" is more purposive.
+It allows a co-operative individual to contribute, if he's willing, from his own puny strength.

 Or am I fooling myself?
 Does it amount to the same, in the end, on both worlds?
-Sometimes that's what I think and feel, whenever it seems that I can no more influence a fate-current here than a swipe of my arm could have diverted a meteorological tempest back on Earth.
+That's what I think and feel whenever what I might call the "power of the plot" gets to me.
+At moments like those, it seems that I can no more influence a fate-current here than a swipe of my arm could have diverted a meteorological tempest back on Earth.

-In these moods I sadly fear that my growing reputation, which swirls and packs onto me to glisten like frost, is a role I've been handed, not earned, because whatever I do seems to splash and then encrust me with another coating of legend, another spattering of undeserved fame.
+In such moods I sadly fear that my growing reputation is nothing to be proud of.
+It's a a role I've been handed, not earned, because whatever I do seems to splash and then encrust me with another coating of legend, another spattering of undeserved fame that glistens on me like frost.

 Yes, faithfully.
 But - effectively?